 The information in this section is based on binding affinity between sugammadex and other medicinal products, non-clinical experiments, clinical studies and simulations using a model taking into account the pharmacodynamic effect of neuromuscular blocking agents and the pharmacokinetic interaction between neuromuscular blocking agents and sugammadex.
 Based on these data, no clinically significant pharmacodynamic interaction with other medicinal products is expected, with exception of the following:

-relevant capturing interactions are expected).
+For toremifene and fusidic acid displacement interactions could not be excluded (no clinically relevant capturing interactions are expected).

 For hormonal contraceptives a clinically relevant capturing interaction could not be excluded (no displacement interactions are expected).